 On November 1, 2016, Don Wright, MD, MPH is appointed as acting Executive Director of the President's Council on Fitness, Sports & Nutrition.

-In January 2017, the Council's Presidential Champions program was incorporated into the U.S. Department of Agriculture's SuperTracker food and nutrition tracking tool.
+In January 2017, the Council's Presidential Champions program is incorporated into the U.S. Department of Agriculture's SuperTracker food and nutrition tracking tool.

 Administration: Donald J. Trump